 Benchmarking and Subjective Testing

-For the last several years now, I’ve used the Fnatic Duel gaming headset on my PC.
+I use the Fnatic Duel gaming headset on my PC.
 It’s an amazing headset and completely modular.
 Its private label for Fnatic and made by AIAIAI and part of their TMA-2s ecosystem.
 It is hands down, the best gaming headset I’ve ever used.
-However, with it modular, I have it set u p as a pair of headphones, with no in-line or boom mic attached.
-I’d dare to say they may be one of the best pairs of headphones I’ve ever owned.
-I even chose the Duel over my Sennheiser headphones for several reasons.
-The fact the Duel can be customized is a great feature, they are very comfortable and if you can believe it, sound better than the Sennheisers I was using, the HD 598 special edition.
+It’s also one of the best pairs of headphones I’ve ever used, and the Sound Blaster G5 made them even better.